aws/karpenter-provider-aws/website/content/en/preview/getting-started/_index.md

 ## Install

-Karpenter is installed in clusters with a helm chart.
+Karpenter is installed in clusters with a Helm chart.

-Karpenter additionally requires IAM Roles for Service Accounts (IRSA).
-IRSA permits Karpenter (within the cluster) to make privileged requests to AWS (as the cloud provider).
+Karpenter requires cloud provider permissions to provision nodes, for AWS IAM Roles for Service Accounts (IRSA) should be used.
+IRSA permits Karpenter (within the cluster) to make privileged requests to AWS (as the cloud provider) via a ServiceAccount.

 ### Required Utilities